munna9/devops-codes/elasticsearch/README.md

 1. Identify unicast hosts from environment who share same role and `es_cluster_name` and filter ipadress of each host
 1. Notify minimum master nodes of identified unicast hosts by adding (number of unicast hosts)/2 +1
 1. Remove current node from above identified hosts and finalize unicast hosts
+1. Create/update elasticsearch sysconfig file options such as Garbage collector and ES_JAVA_OPTS and ES_HEAP_SIZE
 1. Create/update configurations file `[elasticsearch']['conf']['file']` and notify service `['elasticsearch']['service]['name']` for delayed restart
 1. Create/update elasticsearch htpassword protected file for administrative operations
 1. Creates elasticsearch nginx configuration file for protecting against any accidental or incidental removal of indexes